madhanmallow/appsteroid-sdk-ios-documents/en/99_Release_Note.md

 ---

+### 1.1.2
+- New Feature
+	- App name editor.
+Ability to update app name shown on the AppSteroid GUI anytime from the Web Console.

+### 1.1.1
+- New Feature
+	- Add choice, whether to use the video recording feature or not.
+[AppSteroid#enableVideoRecording](7_Spec.md#AppSteroid.enableVideoRecording)

+- Fixed
+	- Minor bug on Skin color modifier.

+### 1.1.0
+- New Feature
+	- Ability to customize GUI skin color from the WebConsole.
+Access settings on the WebConsole for modification.

 ### 1.0.10
 - New Feature
 	- The SDK have been allowed to use on the Cocos2d-x.
 See this for detailed information.